praw-dev/asyncpraw/docs/getting_started/configuration/options.rst

 :oauth_url: The URL used to access the Reddit instance's API (default:
             https://oauth.reddit.com).

 :reddit_url: The URL used to access the Reddit instance.
-PRAW assumes the
+Async PRAW assumes the
              endpoints for establishing OAuth authorization are accessible under this URL (default: https://www.reddit.com).